Marketing & Media Blog, Social Media

 Once you’ve established your visual brand elements across platforms, you need to ensure the content you’re posting is consistent, unique and exudes your brand persona.

-And don’t forget your captions.
-Tone and voice are vital to establishing a brand that is easily recognizable on social media.
-Whether you aim for educational, friendly, quirky, snarky or something in between, use that tone across everything you post to establish a memorable brand.
-This also goes for responding to comments and messages.
-Chipotle uses a very casual, hip, on-trend tone in all of their comment responses (e.g., “Love that for you”) and adds another layer of personal touch by signing the name of who responded.
+Don’t overlook your captions!
+Tone and voice play a crucial role in crafting a brand identity that stands out on social media.
+Whether you opt for educational, friendly, quirky, snarky or something in between, maintain that tone consistently across all your posts to establish a memorable brand persona.
+This consistency should extend to responding to comments and messages, as well.
+Take cues from Chipotle, for example, which employs a casual, hip and on-trend tone in all their comment responses (e.g., “Love that for you”), adding a personal touch by signing off with the name of the responder.

-Maintaining your visual brand through your content will eventually allow consumers to recognize a post while scrolling through their newsfeed as your brand’s—without having to stop and look at the name or logo.
-Create a brand style guide to ensure anyone who is posting adheres to your brand standards.
+Consistency in your visual branding across content will enable consumers to recognize your posts instantly as your brand’s, even as they scroll through their newsfeed, without needing to pause and check the name or logo.
+Develop a brand style guide to ensure that anyone posting adheres to your brand standards.

 Recent Posts